Maya Wiley

 Maya D. Wiley (born January 2, 1964) is an American lawyer, professor, and civil rights activist.
 She has served as president and CEO of the Leadership Conference on Civil and Human Rights since May 2022.
 Wiley served as counsel to New York City Mayor Bill de Blasio.
 She chaired the Civilian Complaint Review Board (CCRB) from 2016 to 2017.
 She was an MSNBC legal analyst from August 2018 to January 2021.
 Wiley ran in the 2021 New York City Democratic mayoral primary, placing third.

 Wiley is the senior vice president for social justice at The New School and a professor at the Milano School of Policy, Management, and Environment.

 Early life and education

 Wiley was born on January 2, 1964, in Syracuse, New York, and raised in Washington, D.C.
-Her father was civil rights leader, chemist and academic George Wiley.
-Her mother, Wretha Frances (Whittle) Wiley, was white, and inspired her to focus on progressive issues.
+Her father was a Black civil rights leader, chemist and academic George Wiley.
+Her mother, Wretha Frances (Whittle) Wiley, was White, and inspired her to focus on progressive issues.
 On August 8, 1973, Wiley's 42-year-old father fell overboard while sailing with Wiley and her older brother on his 23‐foot boat on Chesapeake Bay, Maryland.
 On August 12, 1973, his body was found floating in the bay off the shore of Chesapeake Beach, Maryland, after a three-day search.

 Wiley earned a Bachelor of Arts degree in psychology from Dartmouth College in 1986 and a Juris Doctor from Columbia Law School.